 Some non-specific causes of neck pain include:

-• Myofascial pain.
-The adherence of muscles with its surrounding connective tissue results into chronic pain especially in neck and upper back region.
+• Myofascial pain: The adherence of muscles with its surrounding connective tissue results in chronic pain especially in the neck and upper back region.
 This condition also features the pain points called trigger points.

 • Fibromyalgia.
-Neck is one the most common area to be involved in cases of fibromyalgia.
+The neck is one of the most common areas to be involved in cases of fibromyalgia.

-• Spinal tumor.
-Cancerous growth can occur in the cervical spine or metastasized from other body part to cervical area and press against the cervical nerve.
+• Spinal tumor: Cancerous growth can occur in the cervical spine or metastasize from other body parts to the cervical area and press against the cervical nerve.